MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 # Add Azure components

-Let's add the Cognitive Services to our deployment to be able to make use of it.
+Let's add Cognitive Services to our deployment (ATM) template and deploy it.

 ## Modify the ARM template to add the Computer Vision service